magento/devdocs/src/guides/v2.4/graphql/mutations/create-gift-registry.md

 --- | --- | ---
 `dynamic_attributes` | [[GiftRegistryDynamicAttributeInput](#GiftRegistryDynamicAttributeInput)] | An array of attributes that define elements of the gift registry.
 Each attribute is specified as a code-value pair
 `event_name` | String! | The name of the event
-`id`| ID |  An optional gift registry ID.
+`giftRegistryTypeUid` | ID! | The ID of the selected event type `giftRegistryUid` | ID | An optional gift registry ID.
 It can be generated on the client and then be used to send multiple gift-registry related mutations in a single request
 `message` | String! | A message describing the event `privacy_settings` | GiftRegistryPrivacySettings! | Indicates whether the registry is PRIVATE or PUBLIC `registrants` | [[AddGiftRegistryRegistrantInput!](#AddGiftRegistryRegistrantInput)]! | The list of people who receive notifications about the registry
 `shipping_address` | [GiftRegistryShippingAddressInput](#GiftRegistryShippingAddressInput) | The address for shipping the gift registry.
 Specify either the `address_data` object or the `address_id` attribute.
 Validation fails if both are provided
 `status` | GiftRegistryStatus! | An enum that states whether the gift registry is ACTIVE or INACTIVE.
 Only the registry owner can access this attribute
-`type_id` | String! | The type of the event

 ### AddGiftRegistryRegistrantInput attributes {#AddGiftRegistryRegistrantInput}